-- Borrow things: It’s nice to be able to run to the neighbours to borrow little things like sugar or milk.
+- Borrowing things: It’s nice to be able to run to the neighbours to borrow little things like sugar or milk.
 We once borrowed a car and even a ladder.

-- Local Advice: Guidebooks are good but sometimes your neighbours know hidden gems like best dive bars to eat at or isolated beaches.
+- Local Advice: Guidebooks are good, but sometimes your neighbours know local spots and hidden gems like the best dive bars to eat at or isolated beaches.

 - Kids have a place to go: Some of your neighbours may have kids the same age as yours.

-- Emergencies: Neighbours can help you out in an emergency situation.
+- Emergencies: Neighbours can help you out in an emergency.